mozilla-services/userplex/README.md

 ## Configuration

-You find an example configuration file in the repo at [`config.yaml`](https://github.com/mozilla-services/userplex/blob/master/config.yaml)
+There is an example configuration file in the repo at [`config.yaml`](https://github.com/mozilla-services/userplex/blob/master/config.yaml)

 ```yaml
 # Configuration for using Mozilla's Person API